TuplexLanguage/tuplex/docs/index.md

 ### Status

-The compiler is in a working state, and quite extensive programs can be written in Tuplex.
+The language and compiler is in a working state, and quite extensive programs can be written in Tuplex.
 The foundation library is already quite extensive and makes use of the language's most advanced features.
 There is also a very easy-to-use foreign function interface to C.

-BUT, a large test suite notwithstanding it is not yet fully stable, and there are some core features to be completed:
+Tasks completed in Aug-Oct:

+- Debugging information has been added.
+A Tuplex program can now be stepped and inspected in your favorite debugger
-- Conditional type casting
+- Basic type reflection and safe runtime type casting and conditionals
-- Equality comparison of complex arrays
-- Safe initialization of complex arrays (arrays-of-arrays and arrays-of-tuples)
+- Completed handling of dynamic-length and nested arrays
-- Complete the foundation library tie-up of the Collection, Sequence, etc interfaces with the Array and String types

-These are interdepenent under the hood and are currently in progress.
+- Completed uniform handling of equality and assignment, including of nested array
+- The type resolution system has been refactored, both simplyfying the codebase and boosting performace >10x

+Remaining major tasks until milestone 1, fully working and consistent core language:

+- Safe object initialization, including automatic constructor generation

 ### About Easiness